-- 1. To establish High Density Residential (R-4) zoning in the Land Use Bylaw that permits (as-of-right) a range of high density residential uses, as outlined in the Land Use Bylaw. - 2.
-To use Site Plan Approval in the High Density Residential (R-4) zone of the Neighbourhood Designation for the consideration of certain uses that require additional regulatory consideration. - 3.
-To use Development Agreements in the High Density Residential (R-4) zone of the Neighbourhood Designation for the consideration of certain uses that require unique and site-specific considerations. - 4.
-To include in the Land Use Bylaw special regulation for high density residential uses related to parking areas, landscaping, massing, amenity space, and other matters to ensure neighbourhood compatibility. - To enable the rezoning of properties within the Neighbourhood Designation, to High Density Residential (R-4), where the criteria of Section 11 - Implementation and the specific provisions of the Land Use Bylaw can be met.
+- 1. To establish High Density Residential (R-4) zoning in the Land Use Bylaw that permits a range of high density residential uses, including but not limited to row housing, multi-unit dwellings of a certain density and parks and playgrounds. - 2.
+To establish High Density Residential Multi Dwelling Unit (R-MDU) zoning in the Land Use Bylaw that permits a range of high density residential uses, including but not limited to multi-unit dwellings up to 120 units and 6-storevs in height, the potential for limited groundfloor commercial uses, the requirement for underground parking, and provisions for parks and playgrounds. - 3.
+To use Site Plan Approval in the High Density Residential zones of the Neighbourhood Designation for the consideration of certain uses that require additional regulatory consideration.

+- 4. To use Development Agreements in the High Density Residential zones of the Neighbourhood Designation for the consideration of certain uses that require unique and site-specific considerations. - 5.
+To include in the Land Use Bylaw special regulation for high density residential uses related to parking areas, landscaping, massing, amenity space, and other matters to ensure neighbourhood compatibility. - 6.
+To enable the rezoning of properties within the Neighbourhood Designation, including areas under Development Agreement with similar high density development rights, to the High Density Residential zones (R-4, R-MDU), save and except the R-1 zone.
+The criteria of Section 11 - Implementation is used to evaluate rezoning proposals.